 Thank you Cephanie for sharing your insights all things nail tech/artistry related.

-Stay tuned to our next nail tech as we close out our nail tech series here at Takemetotheheights.com!
+Stay tuned to the next nail tech as we close out our nail tech series here at Takemetotheheights.com!